 OSEP identifies a Section 618 data submission as accurate if the State has submitted data that meets all the edit checks for the specific data collection.
-The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States in OMB Max.
+The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States in Office of Management and Budget (OMB) MAX.
 The majority of these edit checks are incorporated into the business rules in ESS and EMAPS.
 Specific business rules or edit checks are outlined in the EDFacts Business Rules Guide and the EMAPS user guides on www.ed.gov/edfacts.
-A list of these edit checks for the MOE Reduction and CEIS data collection are provided in Appendix A.
+A list of these edit checks for the MOE Reduction and CEIS data collection are provided in Appendix B.